Onyanko Club: 1985

 The group made its television debut on the first episode of Fuji TV's daily live television variety show "Sunset Meow Meow" (夕やけニャンニャン, Yūyake Nyan Nyan) on 1 April 1985.
 The show was aired from 5 p.m. to 6 p.m.
 Monday to Friday.
-In the beginning, the group consisted of nine high school girls and two high school graduates, namely Sayuri Kokusho (number 8) and Satomi Fukunaga (number 11).
+In the beginning, the group consisted of nine high school girls and two high school graduates, namely Sayuri Kokushō (number 8) and Satomi Fukunaga (number 11).
 They were selected from participants in two special episodes of Fuji TV's weekly late-night show All Night Fuji.
 The two episodes entitled All Night Fuji: High School Girl Special (オールナイトフジ女子高生スペシャル, Ōru Naito Fuji Joshi Kōsei Supesharu) were produced as pilots of the show Yūyake Nyan Nyan and aired on 23 February and 16 March 1985.
 Yūyake Nyan Nyan had a segment where five candidates participated in a five-day long audition for becoming a new Onyanko Club member.
 Most of the Onyanko Club members except the first 11 members and other members who joined the group through the 1986 Miss Seventeen Contest were admitted to the group by winning the audition.

 Every day since 15 April 1985, Tsurutarō Kataoka, a host of the program, had been provoking Dump Matsumoto, a female professional wrestler who is well known as a heel, by abusing her over the phone.
 On 19 April, while he was provoking her as usual, Matsumoto suddenly burst into the studio with a Shinai in her hand.
 Kataoka fled around the studio, then timidly repeated his apology to her.
 Seeing this, Onyanko Club members Sayuri Kokushō, Mika Nagoya, Satomi Fukunaga, and Sonoko Kawai broke into tears.
 This happening is considered one of the highlights of the program.